 No Yard?
-Try a Patio Garden with Kids
+Plant a Patio Garden with Kids

 Whether you live in a high-rise apartment or a house with limited green space, your family can reap the benefits of gardening together.
 Gardening teaches kids patience, responsibility and how to eat more vegetables, so don’t be left out due to lack of space.
 Follow these simple steps to start a thriving container garden.

 Gather containers that are at least 10 inches wide and 12 inches deep, or for vining plants, 20 inches wide.
 Reuse five-gallon buckets or peruse thrift shops or flea markets with your children in search of gardening pots.
 Steer clear of black containers because they absorb sunlight, which can cause soil to dry out and create endless watering.
 If the container doesn’t have a way to drain, drill ¼-inch holes in the bottom.
 This will help keep the plant moist, but won’t make the roots so wet they rot.
 You can also save empty milk cartons, eco-friendly cardboard egg cartons, and paper cups for indoor windowsill seedlings.
 Read tips for picking an eco-friendly pot below.

 Great vegetables for container gardening are tomatoes, cucumbers, beets, green beans, green onions, herbs and potatoes.
 Vining plants (like cucumbers or tomatoes) may need a trellis.
 Start small the first year and add more as you grow more knowledgeable and confident.